foundryvtt/crucible/docs/Dice.md

 Some situations in the game call for a check to see how the influence of some effect waxes or wanes over time.
 Such situations range from the psychological strain placed on heroes when exposed to otherworldly horrors or the collection of applied experience towards the development of a new skill.

 Accumulation Checks pertain to attributes or resources which are tracked for each player character, when rolling such a check the result of the rolled formula is added (or sometimes subtracted) from the prior value and the new total is recorded.

-## Passive Checks

-In some situations it is either not practical or not advisable to request that players roll dice to perform a test.
-From a narrative perspective, a Passive Check represents acting instinctively rather than deliberately.
-A Passive Check may is performed by assuming a result of 12 instead of rolling 3d8.

-> For those who are statistically inclined "taking 12" represents a slightly below-average roll, at the 40th percentile of the probability distribution of 3d8.
-This corresponds to your passive abilities being somewhat less effective than your expected outcome when specifically focusing on a task.

-You may still apply situational bonuses or penalties, if applicable, to passive check outcomes.

 ## Random Chance